8 Ways To Keep Your Christmas Service Visitors Coming Back

-I hear time and time again from churches all over our country how kids bring their parents back to church.
+We hear time and time again from churches all over our country how kids bring their parents back to church.
 If the kids loved the Children’s Ministry, their parents will bring them back.
-This is a wonderful opportunity to not only tell the story of the birth of Jesus but also show how it applies to their lives in an engaging, relevant, and age appropriate way.
+This is a wonderful opportunity to not only tell the story of the birth of Jesus but also show how it applies to their lives in an engaging, relevant, and age-appropriate way.
 On the flip side, kids who didn't have fun and don’t want to come back make it hard on the parents even if they do want to return.
-Put a sticker on every kid as they leave your kids service that includes regular service times and invites them and their families to come back.
+Put a sticker on every kid as they leave the kids service that includes regular service times and invites them and their families to come back.

 4. Ask people to commit to coming back.

 Don’t assume people know you want them to come back.
 Intentionally invite them at the end of service.
-Create a great follow-up message series for the New Year and ask people to commit to come the next three Sundays for this new series.
+Create a great follow-up message series for the New Year and ask people to commit to coming the next three Sundays for this new series.
 Make that series applicable.
 And give them a way to commit.
 You can do a card people fill out and drop in a bucket as they leave or use technology to allow them to do so virtually through text or an online form.

 5. Tell them when to come again.

 Also, don’t assume people know when your normal church services happen.
 Many churches won’t have services the Sunday following Christmas Eve.
 Make sure they know when the next services will be, both date and times!